-Place all remaining material (organic horizon samples from field resealable plastic bags, and the mineral soil samples from sieving) into #8 paper bags labeled as in SOP D.1.7..
+Place all remaining material (organic horizon samples from field resealable plastic bags, and the mineral soil samples from sieving) into #8 paper bags labeled as in SOP D.1.7.

 Leave the bag open to air-dry on a clean lab bench or table, away from other activities that might disturb samples.
 Shake up soil to expose new surfaces once or twice each day.
 Record startDate and startTime of air-drying in the lab datasheet.